Rex Matheson: Television

 Rex first appears in Miracle Day's premiere episode, "The New World".
 Rex finds himself impaled but survives, and discovers no one in the whole world can die anymore.
 He and CIA coworker Esther Drummond (Alexa Havins) begin investigating the defunct British Torchwood Institute, which leads him to discover its last-surviving agents: former time traveler Captain Jack Harkness (John Barrowman) and a Welsh young mother Gwen Cooper (Eve Myles).
 After renditioning Jack and Gwen to the United States, Rex realises that due to his knowledge of Torchwood, he has been set up and betrayed by the CIA and goes into hiding with the Torchwood team.
 In "Dead of Night", he continues to rely on Vera Juarez (Arlene Tur) for medical attention for his chest wound, despite being in hiding.
 The two begin a sexual relationship and he subsequently enlists her to spy for the resconsituted Torchwood team.
 Rex is horrified when Vera is later burned alive whilst undercover on a mission in San Pedro and whilst trying to escape with evidence of the crime he is captured and tortured by her murderer, Colin Maloney (Marc Vann).
 He is rescued by Esther, whom he subsequently aids in saving Jack and Gwen from a hostage scenario.
 Rex clears his name with the CIA by exposing the real traitor Brian Friedkin (Wayne Knight) and rejoins the organisation whilst Gwen, Jack and Esther go back into hiding.
 In the series finale Rex travels to Buenos Aires to meet Esther, whilst Jack and Gwen head to Shanghai, each pair seeking one of two access points to the Blessing, an antipodal geological formation connected to the Earth's morphic field.
 Flashbacks reveal that Esther has transfused Rex with Jack's mortal blood; by releasing this blood the two men are able to reset the human morphic field and restore death.
 At Esther's funeral Rex discovers that he has acquired Jack's self healing abilities when he is shot by the Families' CIA mole Charlotte (Marina Benedict) and resurrects.
-However, the extent of his ability to resurrect is unknown, and it's unclear if he is a fixed point in time like Harkness.